IzzySoft/Adebar/doc/hints.md

 ## Configuration
+When running, *Adebar* first checks for an existing config file:

+* if `config/` is a directory, and contains a file with the same name as specified by the first command-line parameter, this is used.
+This allows for device-specific config files if you have more than one device.
+* otherwise, if `config/` is a directory, and contains a file named `default`, this will be used.
+You might want to have that for e.g.
+  "guest devices" or as a default for possible "new ones"
+* otherwise, if `config` is a file, that will be used.
+Makes it easier if you only have one device, and don't plan for more.

-When running, *Adebar* checks for a file called `config` in the directory where it resides itself.
-A sample configuration file is included as `config.sample`, which you simply can copy and adjust.
-Your `config` file has only to contain the settings you wish to change; this will usually be the DEVICE_IP (which is not set by default) and/or the STORAGE_BASE.
+A sample configuration file is included as `doc/config.sample`, which you simply can copy and adjust.
+Your config file has only to contain the settings you wish to change; this will usually be the DEVICE_IP (which is not set by default) and/or the STORAGE_BASE.